 To meet the extensive safe drinking water quality standards, most public water suppliers must add treatment chemicals to their source water.
-We adjust the pH (acidity) of the water for corrosion control and add potassium permanganate for iron and manganese removal and filtration enhancement.
+We add: sodium hydroxide to adjust the pH (acidity) of the water for corrosion control, potassium permanganate for iron and manganese removal and alum for filtration enhancement.
 We also add chlorine for disinfection.
-We have to add a sufficient amount of chlorine at the filtration plants to maintain good disinfectant residuals at the outskirts of the system.
+We must add enough chlorine at the filtration plants to maintain good disinfectant residuals at the outskirts of the system.
 These chemicals work very well to make tap water safe, but they can affect the water's taste and odor.

 Bellingham's water is safe to drink and it's also economical.
 The average cost for a gallon of bottled water from a store is \$1.50 and the average cost for a gallon of safe tap water is \$0.005.
 That means bottled water costs 375 times more than the safe water coming from your tap.
-If you want to remove the chlorine odor, you can fill a pitcher or jug with water and set it aside until the chlorine dissipates.
-You can then store it in your refrigerator to be used for drinking.
-There are also several products on the market that provide point of use filtering.
+If you want to remove the chlorine odor, there are several products on the market that provide point of use filtering.
 Filtering systems with a charcoal element are very reliable at removing chlorine odor.
 Be aware that any filtering system must be maintained in order to work properly.
-Filters must be replaced or risk being breeding grounds for bacteria.
+Filters must be replaced at recommended intervals or risk being breeding grounds for bacteria.

-How can drinking water become contaminated in the distribution system after being pumped from a clean source?
+How can drinking water become contaminated in the distribution system?